Year of Call: 1996 (QC 2017)

 Areas of Specialism

 Member of the Attorney General’s Panel of Special Advocates (DV security cleared) since 2005 dealing with national security cases including TPIMS, legacy cases in Northern Ireland, cases before SIAC and those arising from financial sanctions (Bank Mellat) and Guantanamo Bay.
 ‘Appointed Person’ for closed hearing in £4.1billion Thames Tidewater Tunnel project.

 He has contributed regularly to documents produced by groups of Special Advocates, including submissions to the Joint Committee on Human Rights, and was interviewed by Amnesty International as part of their investigations into the use of ‘closed material procedures’ in the UK.

 Undertakes full scope of grave and financial crime.
 Recent instructions include a multi-national money laundering trial, advising a company on allegations of fraud arising from a franchise agreement and advising a company following an incident resulting in multiple fatalities of members of the public.

 Professional Discipline & Regulatory Law

-He has wide ranging experience of regulatory and disciplinary hearings/tribunals and investigations acting for a number of regulators, individuals, companies and other bodies.
+He has wide ranging experience of regulatory and disciplinary hearings/tribunals, inquests and investigations acting for a number of regulators, individuals, companies and other bodies.

 He is also experienced in providing training and assistance on regulatory issues.
 He has worked with and/or against the Civil Aviation Authority, Office of Rail and Road, Nursing and Midwifery Council, Royal College of Nursing, Bar Standards Board and Rugby Football Union.
 This has included being asked to advise on jurisdictional issues, gathering evidence from overseas, prosecutions arising out of fatal crashes, dangerous goods prosecutions (including of Sanyo and Amazon), health committees, competitions committees and appearing at internal hearings such as Reg 6 appeals.